MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/schema-migration-ddl.md

 - **Reporting layer and data marts:** The performance characteristics of Azure Synapse Analytics might eliminate the need to physically instantiate aggregated tables for reporting purposes or data marts.
 It might be possible to implement these as views onto the core data warehouse or via a third-party data virtualization layer.
 At the basic level, you can achieve the process for migrating historical data and possibly, making incremental updates, as shown in this diagram:

    ![Diagram that illustrates a modern data warehouse.](../../../_images/analytics/schema-migration-ddl.png)
     _Figure 1: A modern data warehouse._

 If you can use these or similar approaches, the number of tables to be migrated is reduced.
 Some processes might be simplified or eliminated, again reducing the migration workload.
 The applicability of these approaches depends on the individual use case.
 But, the general principle is to consider using the features and facilities of the Azure ecosystem, where possible, to reduce the migration workload and build a cost-effective target environment.
 This also holds true for other functions, such as backup/restore and workflow management and monitoring.

 Products and services available from Microsoft partners can help with data warehouse migrations and automate parts of the process for some cases.
 If the existing system incorporates a third-party ETL product, it might already support Azure Synapse Analytics as a target environment.
-The existing ETL workflows can be redirected to the new target Azure SQL data warehouse.
+The existing ETL workflows can be redirected to the new target data warehouse.

 ### Data marts: Physical or virtual

 It's a common practice for organizations with older data warehouse environments to create data marts that provide their departments or business functions with good ad hoc self-service query and report performance.
 A data mart typically consists of a subset of the data warehouse that contains aggregated versions of the original data.
 Its form, typically a dimensional data model, supports users to easily query the data and receive fast response times from user-friendly tools like Tableau, MicroStrategy, or Microsoft Power BI.

-One use of data marts is to expose the data in a usable form, even if the underlying warehouse data model is something different (for example, data vault).
+One use of data marts is to expose the data in a usable form, even if the underlying warehouse data model is something different (such as a data vault).
 This approach is also known as a three-tier model.

 You can use separate data marts for individual business units within an organization to implement robust data security regimes.
 For example, you can allow user access to specific data marts relevant to them and eliminate, obfuscate, or anonymize sensitive data.

 If these data marts are implemented as physical tables, they require additional storage resources to house them and additional processing to build and refresh them regularly.
 Physical tables show that the data in the mart is only as current as the last refresh operation, so they may not be suitable for highly volatile data dashboards.

-With the advent of low-cost, scalable massively parallel processing (MPP) architectures, you might be able to provide data mart functionality without having instantiating the mart as a set of physical tables.
+With the advent of low-cost, scalable massively parallel processing (MPP) architectures, you might be able to provide data mart functionality without needing to instantiate the mart as a set of physical tables.
 You can achieve this with Azure Synapse Analytics by using one of these methods to virtualize the data marts:

 - SQL views on the main data warehouse.
 - A virtualization layer that uses features such as views in Azure Synapse Analytics or third-party virtualization products such as Denodo.